Toolkit

 HFSS promotional restrictions (England)

-Restrictions on the retail placement of HFSS products came into force on 1 October 2022 in England.
-This will be followed by restrictions on HFSS price promotions in October 2025.
+Restrictions on the retail placement (in store and online) of HFSS products came into force in October 2022 in England.
+This was followed by restrictions on HFSS price promotions in October 2025.

 HFSS Regulations - What you need to know